 Our classrooms and routines are structured and follow a general “flow” each day.
 However, our routines are flexible and maintain a balance in all that we do.
 We challenge our students to reach their highest potential by using research-based curriculum and differentiated teaching practices.

-Our faculty is the “heart and soul” of BCD.
-All members of our teaching staff are committed to the school and many have served our community for extended years.
-Preschool lead teachers have either a Bachelor or Master’s Degree in early childhood education or elementary education.
+Our faculty is the heart and soul of BCD, and every member of our preschool teaching staff is committed and passionate about early childhood.
+Preschool lead teachers have either a bachelor’s or master’s degree in early childhood or elementary education (or a degree in a different field and coursework in early childhood education).
 Preschool assistant teachers are all qualified early childhood teachers in the State of Colorado.
-BCD encourages professional growth by providing our faculty opportunities to engage in on-going professional development and continuing education.
+BCD encourages professional growth by providing our faculty opportunities to engage in ongoing professional development and continuing education.

 Promoting language arts and literacy skills is an important part of BCD’s preschool program.
 We believe in the importance of exposing children to upper and lowercase letters, letter-sound relationships, and phonemic awareness.
 Beginning reading and writing skills are fostered as teachers actively engage in building children’s conceptual understanding of the printed word in relation to spoken language.

 In addition, BCD’s preschool program promotes children’s beginning understanding of mathematics, numeric and science concepts.
 Children engage in math and science daily - using age appropriate and hands-on, experiential learning activities that connect to and support their everyday world and experiences.
 Furthermore, preschool children attend a special science class in our science lab every other week.

 Social studies is highlighted as children discover the world in which we live in connection with their families, neighborhoods and communities.
 Respect for people and the world are daily focal points and problem solving, character education, and conflict resolution skills are intentionally fostered.